-Some of the best travel destinations in Italy does include its top (and not to mention, overly crowded) cities like the capital (Rome), Venice, and Florence but fear not my friend – at some extent, they are worth the visit.
+Some of the best travel destinations in Italy do include its top (and not to mention, overly crowded) cities like the capital (Rome), Venice, and Florence but fear not my friend – to some extent, they are worth the visit.
+Also, make sure to spend at least one day in Genoa when you can!
+It is a very pretty city.

 So, read this list of places to visit in Italy and maybe your next travel destination is mentioned here.
 And if it is, you welcome.